 Independent and impartial

-I do not take referral fees, kickbacks or commissions from yards or suppliers.
-You pay me, I work for you.
-If I think the cheapest bid is the right one, I'll tell you.
-If I think the most expensive bid is the right one, I'll tell you that too — with reasoning you can take to a board.
+If the cheapest bid is the right one, you will hear that.
+If the most expensive bid is the right one, you will hear that too, with the reasoning written down so you can take it to a board, a council or a trustee meeting.

 Next step

-A short call to talk through what you need built or bought, the timeline and the constraints.
-From there I can usually give you a sensible fixed scope for the specification and tender phase, and a day rate for build oversight as it progresses.
+A short call to talk through what you need built or bought, the operational use, the timeline and the constraints.
+From there you will have a sensible fixed scope for the specification and tender phase, and a day rate for build oversight as it progresses.